nasa/ECI/doc/Interface_Spec.md

 9. The interface header shall define a macro "ECI_APP_NAME_LOWER" which contains a string containing the name of the CFS app in all lowercase.
 This name shall be less than OS_MAX_API_NAME characters (including null termination).
 10. The interface header shall define a macro "ECI_CMD_PIPE_NAME" which contains a string containing the desired name of the software bus command pipe.
 11. The interface header shall define a macro "ECI_DATA_PIPE_NAME" which contains the desired name of the software bus data pipe.
 12. The interface header shall define a macro "ECI_APP_MAIN" which contains the name of the ECI main function.
+This is the name of the function only, not the function signature, and so should only contain characters valid for C function names.

 ## Calling interface
+This section specified the interface through which the ECI will interact with the external code.
+Each of these macros must be formatted as valid C expressions (ie, they must be terminated by a semicolon) which call the appropriate external code.

 1. The interface header shall define a macro "ECI_STEP_FCN" which contains the expression to call to invoke the external code's step function.
-This expression shall be terminated by a semicolon.
 2. The interface header may define a macro "ECI_INIT_FCN" which contains the expression to call to invoke the external code's initialization function.
-This expression shall be terminated by a semicolon.
 3. The interface header may define a macro "ECI_TERM_FCN" which contains the expression to call to invoke the external code's termination function.
-This expression shall be terminated by a semicolon.

 ## Tables
 1. If the external code is utilizing the ECI table interface, the interface header shall define a macro "ECI_PARAM_TBL_DEFINED".
 The value assigned to this macro is not important.